 Latest news from Africa

-Age of Agitation: Youth Protests in Senegal The post The Sweet Beauty Affair: Chronicles of Youth Anger and Protests in Senegal appeared first on African Arguments.
+Age of Agitation Series: Youth Politics in Post-Revolution Sudan The post Guardians of the Barricades: Fading Dream and Confusion of Resistance in Sudan appeared first on African Arguments.

 Justin Highstead, Africa Executive